When digitization can get by without a programmer

 This article was translated from German to English.
 The original article was published by GDV Die Deutschen Versicherer.

-Text by: Sarah Sommer
+Original article by: Sarah Sommer

 Ever wonder if you can build apps and digital processes yourself instead of waiting for IT professionals?
 No-code platforms make a big difference to those who feel that scarce resources are holding back their digitization plans.